inwelove/zhihucard/README.md

 # ZhihuCard

-Built by [X榜单 (xbangdan.com)](https://xbangdan.com) · Turn any Zhihu article or answer into a beautiful, shareable card.
+Built by@inwelove · Turn any Zhihu article or answer into a beautiful, shareable card.

 ## Features